NBA Trade Rumors: Knicks Almost Traded Kristaps Porzingis For Suns’ No. 4 Pick Last Summer, According To Woj

 After having the worst record last season, the Suns succeeded to acquire the No. 1 pick in 2018 NBA Draft.
 Most mock drafts predicted that the Suns will select either DeAndre Ayton or Luka Doncic, but there is also a possibility that they will consider moving the precious pick if the right deal comes along.

-Meanwhile, the Knicks fans must be relieved that the deal didn’t push through.
+Meanwhile, Knicks fans must be relieved that the deal didn’t push through.
 Kristaps Porzingis is a rare kind of talent whose skills fit well with the modern NBA.
 So far, the 22-year-old center/power forward is still recovering from a torn left ACL that is expected to keep him sidelined for the entire 2018-19 NBA season.